 Barbara Paschke, 85, September 27, 2015, west of Kalispell, Montana: Paschke was attacked inside her home near Kalispell by a black bear.
 Barabara was illegally feeding the animals that kept them returning to her property which led to one attacking her.
 Two of the bears that she was feeding we found and euthanized, but the one that attacked Barbara was not captured.

-Brad Treat, 38, June 29, 2016, Flathead National Forest, Montana: While mountain biking, Treat struck a grizzly bear while going around a blind.
-The bear attacked him in response and despite his friend running for help, Brad did not survive the encounter.
+Brad Treat, 38, June 29, 2016, Flathead National Forest, Montana: While mountain biking, Treat struck a grizzly bear while going around a blind bend.
+The grizzly bear attacked him in response and despite his friend running for help, Brad did not survive the encounter.
 The grizzly was not put down in this case as it was considered a natural response to a surprise physical encounter.

 Lance Crosby, 63, August 7, 2015, Yellowstone National Park, Wyoming: After being reported missing after failing to come to work, Lance Crosby’s body was found along a hiking trail he frequented, The Elephant Back Loop Trail.
 It was determined he was killed by a sow Grizzly, which was later captured and put down.